pelias/documentation/search.md

 In addition, you can search at `https://search.mapzen.com/v1/search/structured` to look for individual components of a location.

-Mapzen Search works over HTTPS and HTTP.
+Pelias works over HTTPS and HTTP.
 You are strongly encouraged to use HTTPS for all requests, especially for queries involving potentially sensitive information, such as a user's location or search query.

 ## Search the world